rcrowther/vala-mode2/README.rst

   gnu, 1tbs, k&r, allman, stroudstrup, whitesmith, linux, ais

-All the common styles are rough approximations, not guaranteed formatting. 'ais' is an invented style - 'as if syntax' - which treats brackets as syntax and indents 2 spaces everywhere.
+All the common styles are rough approximations, not guaranteed formatting. 'ais' is an invented style - 'as if syntax' - brackets are treated as syntax and the indent is 2 spaces everywhere.

 The customization interface is recommended.
 Other methods (e.g. progamatic) have undefined or untested behaviour.